tirasjeffrey07/image-classifier/README.md

 ---

-Since the system I use couldnt run the notebook in a short span of time, Google Colab was used to run the notebook.
+- Since the system I use couldnt run the notebook in a short span of time, Google Colab was used to run the notebook.

-Change all the directories accordingly for proper functioning.
+- Change all the directories accordingly for proper functioning.

+- Datasets.zip contains two folders, `Test Data` and `data`. `Test Data` contains test data (4 files), `data` contains the training data.
+Obviously change them if you want to tweak the model to do something else

 ## Clarifications and other necessary information